Revisiting Recent Progress in the Karch-Randall Braneworld: Introduction

 The paper is organized as follows.
-In Sec.\ref{sec:review} we will review our study in \cite{Geng:2021mic} to carefully clarify the questions we considered in each description of the wedge holography.
-We will use this to show that there is in fact no entanglement island in the setup considered in \cite{Miao:2022mdx,Miao:2023unv} due to diffeomorphism invariance.
+In Sec.~\ref{sec:review} we will review our study in \cite{Geng:2021mic} to carefully clarify the questions we considered in each description of the wedge holography.
+We will use this to show that there is in fact no entanglement island in the set-up considered in \cite{Miao:2022mdx,Miao:2023unv} due to diffeomorphism invariance.
 Then we show that the consideration in the boundary description will give us two criteria to further constrain the parameters in $G_{d}^{(L)}$ and $G_{d}^{(R)}$.
-In Sec.\ref{sec:intermediate} we will derive the precise description of the intermediate description and show how we could derive island formula in this description.
+In Sec.~\ref{sec:intermediate} we will derive the precise description of the intermediate description, discuss an interesting implication of it on the causal structure of the Karch-Randall braneworld and show how we could derive the island formula in this description.
 Moreover, we discuss two classes of coarse-graining protocols that is usually claimed to be able to define a subregion in a gravitational universe and relax the diffeomorphism invariance constraint on the existence of entanglement island in the literature \cite{Ghosh:2021axl,Dong:2020uxp}.
 We show that it's subtle for them to be consistently defined and once they are consistently defined we either lose entanglement island or have a nontrivial modification of the gravitational theory.
-At the end, we will conclude in Sec.\ref{sec:conclusion}.
+At the end, we will conclude in Sec.~\ref{sec:conclusion}.